lee-lindley/PdfGen/README.md

 break-column value changes.
 Everything is implemented using the *as_pdf3* public interface.

-## Use Case
-The use case for this package is to replicate a small subset of sqlplus report generation for scenario that you cannot (or do not want to) run sqlplus with Report Generation facilities like COLUMN/TITLE/BREAK, capture the output and convert it to pdf, and/or you need the pdf file inside the database as a BLOB.
-You also gain font control and optional grid lines/cells for the column data values vs sqlplus, and the results can be more attractive.

-An alternate name for this facility might be query2report.

 There are many report generators in the world.
 Most of them cost money.
 This is free, powerful enough for some common use cases, and a little easier than using *as_pdf3* directly.

+## Use Case

+The use case for this package is to perform a small subset of sqlplus report generation directly inside the database.
+(You can question that goal and may not share it.
+The author would have prefered to use Unix tools on an ETL server, but it was not available for the task, while a facility for storing and sharing BLOB's from the database was.)

+Required features include page headers and footers with page break column values and hidden columns.
+SQL already provides the ability to produce Subtotals and Totals using Grouping Sets, so that feature of sqlplus reports is redundant.
+Rather than pulling the data out to a client sqlplus session, converting to PDF, then loading it back into the database as a BLOB, we do so directly in PL/SQL.

+We also gain page format, margins, and font control, plus optional grid lines/cells for the column data values.
+We produce a more attractive finished product than can be generated from sqlplus.

+There are enough similarties to sqlplus report generation that it should be familiar and relatively easy to convert existing reports.

 ## Example